Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 • Be treated without any discrimination on the basis of race, color, nationality, sexual orientation, income source, or any other protected class

-• Be provided certain mandatory disclosures
+• Be provided certain mandatory disclosures by the landlord

 utah landlord tenant law